 Stamp duty is imposed on certain transactions (such as transfers and agreements for sale) in relation to certain 'dutiable property' (for example, real property).
-Stamp duty is calculated on the dutiable value (which is the greater of the market value or consideration paid for the dutiable property).
-It is paid by the transferee/purchaser of the property.
+Stamp duty is calculated on the dutiable value which is the greater of the unencumbered value or consideration paid for the dutiable property.
+It is paid by the transferee/purchaser of the dutiable property.

-Stamp duty is charged at progressive rates based on the dutiable value of the particular dutiable transaction.
-Many States have imposed additional duty surcharges on the purchase of residential property by foreign people.
+Stamp duty is charged at progressive rates based on the dutiable value of the dutiable property.

+Many States impose additional stamp duty surcharge on the purchase of residential property by foreign persons.